 The Intern Training Program, a high falutin’ name for our Youth Acting Company, is the foundation of our theater.
 Every summer, we audition young people throughout the tri-state region who want to become professionals, or just perform in a good show, or want to be involved in a great summer activity and meet lots of new friends and acquaintances–all good reasons for joining Tri-State in the summer.
 First we audition every young person who wants to audition, then we select our company from those auditions–usually 15 – 20 participants ages 13-18.
 The audition process starts when a prospective actor comes to the audition, often accompanied by parents at a designated place–this year at Sussex County Community College Student Center.
 At the audition, the actor will meet the director and be interviewed about his or her reasons for auditioning and things related to theater.
-The audition usually lasts about a half an hour, reading dialogue from the chosen play–this season, THE WIND IN THE WILLOWS– followed by a brief singing session.
+The audition usually lasts about a half an hour, reading dialogue from the chosen play–this season, (Announced Soon!)– followed by a brief singing session.
 The actor and the director will end the audition with a conversation, often including the parents, about commitment to the Intern program.
 The Actor will be notified within about two weeks if he or she is accepted into the summer program.

 The entire program involves three weeks of rehearsals and training and two weeks of performances.
 All participants must be available for all rehearsals and performances.
 During the rehearsal/training period our acting company will be called for 5 hours a day, 5 days a week (Mon-Fri.)
 During this period the company will learn all about theater and ensemble performance by DOING IT.
 All will work and train with a professional director, choreographer, and music director.
 By the end of the first 3 weeks, the company will be ready to perform for large audiences for the next two weeks of 10 performances.
 Our performance schedule is Wednesday through Saturday, usually at 11AM, except for Fridays, when we add a 7pm performance and Saturday when we perform at 2PM only.
 The summer’s program runs from July 8 through August 10.
-Actors’ weekends during the rehearsal period are free and there are no Sunday performances during the performance period.
+Actors’ weekends during the rehearsal period are free and there are no Sunday performances during the performance period. (registration fee: $200.)

 Any one seeking to know more about our Intern Program is invited to examine the frequently asked questions below.